WrestleMania 42 lineup: Four title matches and an open challenge advertised for the biggest weekend of the year - Pro Wrestling Dot Net

 -Brock Lesnar holds and open challenge

-Powell’s POV: Women’s Royal Rumble winner Morgan revealed on Monday’s Raw that she will challenge Vaquer at WrestleMania.
-Paul Heyman announced the open challenge for Brock Lesnar.
-We’ll know a lot more about the lineup coming out of Saturday’s Elimination Chamber event.
+Powell’s POV: Ripley and Orton won the Elimination Chamber matches.
+McIntyre will defend the WWE Championship against Cody Rhodes on Friday’s Smackdown.
 WWE premium live events stream on ESPN Unlimited in the United States and on Netflix internationally.
 Jake Barnett and I will co-host same-night audio reviews of WrestleMania nights one and two exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment